rebeccatraceyt/bake-it-til-you-make-it/README.md

 ## Data Schema

-For this project, the NoSQL database MongoDB was used to store the dataset.
+For this project, the NoSQL database [MongoDB](https://www.mongodb.com/ "Link to MongoDB") was used to store the dataset.
 Within the created database, four collections were created, as illustrated below:

 ![Data Schema](static/images/readme-files/db-schema.png "Data Schema")

 ### Users Collection
-- On registering an account, the user provides:
+- When registering an account, the user provides:
-     - Username (unique to them)
+     - Username (unique identifier)
      - Email Address
      - Password (hashed)
      - User Image (not required, default used in its place)